Bill Sheffield: Background

-Political career
+Governorship

 While governor, Sheffield pushed an unpopular bill through the Alaska state legislature to consolidate the state's time zones.
 Prior to the passage of this bill, Alaska was spread over four time zones (Pacific, Yukon, Alaska-Hawaii, and Bering).
 Sheffield's bill placed virtually the entire state (with the sole exception of the Aleutians, starting just west of Dutch Harbor) into the Yukon Time Zone (which was then renamed the Alaska Time Zone).
 Initially, this was poorly received; those in the panhandle lost their sense of unity with the west coast of the United States, and those in the heartland of the state were placed, in effect, in a perpetual daylight saving time.
 More than twenty years later, the state legislature was still debating the issue, with some members wanting to return the panhandle and capital to Seattle time, and with others claiming that Sheffield broke his promise to revisit the change after a one-year trial period.

+Impeachment inquiry

 As governor, Sheffield was brought before a grand jury investigating a contract that had been awarded by the state amid allegations of favoritism and lack of due process in the awarding process.
 Sheffield was not indicted.
 The grand jury report urged the impeachment of Sheffield.
 The report was leaked to the public after an anonymous source alerted the members of the news media that a waste receptacle in the court building in which grand jury deliberations had been held contained a copy of the report.
-After the report was made leaked, deliberations about an impeachment began.
-The Alaskan Constitution requires for an impeachment inquiry to be held before the Alaska Senate can impeach (after which point an impeachment trial would be held by the Alaska House of Representatives).
-By a 3–2 vote, the committee running the inquiry voted to send the Senate a report concluding that there was insufficient evidence against Sheffield to warrant an impeachment.
+After the report was leaked, deliberations about an impeachment began.
+An impeachment inquiry was conducted to determine whether the Alaska Senate would impeach.
+An impeachment would have led to an impeachment trial in the Alaska House of Representatives.
+By a 3–2 vote, the committee running the inquiry into Sheffield voted to send the Senate a report concluding that there was insufficient evidence against Sheffield to warrant an impeachment.
 Instead of impeachment, Senate opted to instead pass a resolution condemning Sheffield's gubernatorial administration for favoritism.

+Later career

-After leaving the position of Governor, Sheffield served as Chairman of the Board of Directors for Alaska Railroad from 1985 to 1997.
-In 1997 he was promoted to President and CEO of the railroad, where he served until 2001.
-As of 2008, he was on the railroad's Board of Directors as Vice Chairman.
+After leaving the position of Governor, Sheffield served as chairman of the board of directors for Alaska Railroad from 1985 to 1997.
+In 1997 he was promoted to president and CEO of the railroad, where he served until 2001.
+As of 2008, he was on the railroad's Board of Directors as vice chairman.